Every object in the National Museum tells a story and our dynamic, curriculum-linked school programs bring these stories to life.

 Frequently asked questions

 The Museum is a large building with lots to see and do.
-If you’re teacher-guided we recommend you stay at least two hours.
 If you’re doing a two-hour Museum educator-led program, you may want an extra hour for free exploration, extending your stay to three hours.

 General Museum entry is free.
-Museum educator-led programs, including Kspace are delivered by our staff at a cost per student.
-Teacher-guided visits and activities are free.
+Museum educator-led programs are delivered by our staff at a cost per student.
+Digital excursions are free.

 To protect the Museum’s collection, we do not allow backpacks, food or drink in our galleries.
 We prefer that students leave their bags on the bus.
 If that is not possible, limited storage space is available.
 Water and medications may be carried into the galleries in small bags that are available from the Information Desk.